 The European Commission presented its proposal for the common agricultural policy (CAP) reform in 2018, introducing a new way of working to modernise and simplify the EU’s policy on agriculture.
-Following extensive negotiations between the European Parliament, the Council of the EU and the European Commission, agreement was reached and the new CAP was formally adopted on 2 December 2021.
-It is due to be implemented from 1 January 2023.
+Following extensive negotiations between the European Parliament, the Council of the EU and the European Commission, agreement was reached and the CAP 2023-27 was formally adopted on 2 December 2021.
+It entered into force on 1 January 2023.

 The CAP’s new performance- and results-based approach is more flexible and takes into account local conditions and needs, while increasing the EU’s ambitions in terms of sustainability.
 It is built around ten objectives, which are also the basis upon which EU countries design their CAP Strategic Plans.

 Role of CAP Strategic Plans

 EU countries implement the CAP 2023-27 with a CAP Strategic Plan at national level.
 Each Plan combines a wide range of targeted interventions addressing the specific needs of that EU country and deliver tangible results in relation to EU-level objectives, while contributing to the ambitions of the European Green Deal.

 EU countries were required to produce a thorough assessment of what must be done, based on a strengths, weaknesses, opportunities and threats (SWOT) analysis of their territory and agri-food sector.
 They were given until 31 December 2021 to submit their CAP Strategic Plans.
 Following this, the Commission had six months to approve the Plans ahead of their implementation in January 2023.
 The approval process was based on the criteria laid down in Regulation (EU) 2021/2115 establishing rules on support for strategic plans to be drawn up by EU countries under the common agricultural policy (CAP Strategic Plans).